Economic consequences of population decline: If GDP per capita increase is greater than population decrease

-Updating this analysis (the table below) to a more recent time period, 2009–2017, finds the same result.
-Even though Japan's population declined 0.9% over this time period, because its per capita GDP, a rough proxy for the standard of living of the average Japanese citizen, rose by about 13.8%, a much greater increase than the 0.9% decrease in its population, its GDP still grew by 12.7%.
+Consider for example Japan.
+As the table below shows, even though Japan's population declined 2.0% during the period 2012-2022, its per capita GDP, a rough approximation of the overall productivity of the Japanese people, rose by about 7.5%, a much greater increase than the 2.0% decrease in its population.
+As a result its GDP still grew by 4.7%, and the increase in GDP per capita produced a higher standard of living for the Japanese people.

-Over the same period, US GDP grew 18.5%.
-Although this GDP growth rate is greater than Japan's, mostly because the US population also grew 6.2%, US per capita GDP grew 11.6%, less than the Japanese rate.
-Therefore, during this period, even though its population declined, the standard of living of the average Japanese citizen grew a bit faster than that of the average American.

-The charts to the right show the comparison.

-The projection for Japan's population decline will accelerate to about −0.7% per year in the 2040–2045 time period.
-This means that for Japan's GDP to grow during that period, per capita GDP growth must be at least greater than 0.7% per year.
+The UN projects that Japan's population decline will accelerate to about −0.7% per year in the 2040–2045 time period.
+This means that for Japan's GDP to grow during that period, per capita GDP growth must be greater than 0.7% per year.

-This example of Japan during the period 2009–2017 shows that a nation can grow its economy and the standard of living of its citizens even though its population is declining.
-To do this it must grow its per capita GDP, its overall economic productivity, faster than its population declines.
-Analysis of data for forty countries shows that while low fertility will indeed challenge government programs and very low fertility undermines living standards, moderately low fertility and population decline favour the broader material standard of living.
+One analysis of data for forty countries shows that while low fertility will indeed challenge government programs and very low fertility undermines living standards, moderately low fertility and population decline favor the broader material standard of living.